-- Review your patent portfolio. - Determine which patents confer exclusivity for your products and processes, and the value of those products to the company. - Review current licences to consider how staying in/opting out will affect the licences and whether they are suitable for the new system. - Consider whether, and in which jurisdictions, current or past patents have been litigated. - Consider future products and their market. - Plan your budget to be able to factor costs into your decision of whether to choose a UP or an EP.
+- Review your patent portfolio. - Determine which patents confer exclusivity for your products and processes, and the value of those products to the company. - Determine whether any patents are co-owned and, if so, whether the co-ownership agreement covers staying in/opting out of the new system. - Review current licences to consider how staying in/opting out will affect the licences and whether they are suitable for the new system. - Consider whether, and in which jurisdictions, current or past patents have been litigated. - Consider future products and their market. - Plan your budget to be able to factor costs into your decision of whether to choose a UP or an EP. - Review your template patent licences and co-ownership agreements and update them as necessary to address UP/UPC-related issues.